BrightspaceUI/core/components/tabs/README.md

 | `max-to-show` | Number | Used to limit the max-width/number of tabs to initially display |

 <!-- docs: end hidden content -->

+## Tab [d2l-tab]

+Coming soon!
+This is currently in development and not quite ready for usage.

 ## Tab Panels [d2l-tab-panel]
 Selecting a tab in the tab bar causes the relevant tab panel to be displayed.
 Tab panels can contain text, form controls, rich media, or just about anything else.
 There is an optional “slot” available for related controls such as a Settings button.